cjwit/rhythm/rhythm.md

 [^issawa]: In this case, the term "brotherhood" refers to the all male musical ensembles who carry out ritual ceremonies.
 The events themselves are usually open to client families (who require healing through sacred blessing) and their friends.
 There are other rituals within the tradition that happen in religious spaces and are differentiated by gender.

 [^computers]: It should be said that flexibility in subdivisions and other expressive techniques are not exclusive to human performers.
 Electronic music has this capability and, in some cases, can do so with more specific intentionality on the part of the composer or producer than a live performer.

+[^ethnography]: While my research was ethnographic fieldwork over roughly three years in Morocco, these observations are my own.
+I hope to take the ideas I present here back to Morocco and make them central to interviews and conversations to see whether people share them.
+This is difficult in part, however, because the terminologies used by musicians trained in western systems (wherever they might live and work) do not always align with how listeners talk about music.

+[^hamadsha]: For more detail on the hamadsha and their ritual ceremony, see TODO: WITULSKI, CRAPANZANO?

+[^5-8]: TODO CITE BALKAN AND MIDDLE EAST 5/8, MAYBE DANIEL IN AAWM?